Utena - sun catalog

 The solid sun rays are similar to the indrawn rays of illusion when a sword is pulled from a duelist’s chest in the arena.
 The ball of light when a sword is drawn in the arena is Dios as the sun.
 Throwing the pitchfork (which Utena uses like a sword) across the sun corresponds to drawing a sword from a heart.
 That’s an important part of the meaning, but there is more to it.

-I found two anime series that the six sun rays seem to refer to.
+I found three similar anime scenes.
+In Sailor Moon SuperS, there’s a flashy lighting effect when Pegasus (the flying dream unicorn that corresponds to Dios, who is the sun) appears in the sky.
+Chibi-Usa calls down Pegasus with a short prayer, and Pegasus provides help in the form of power to defeat the monster of the week.
 In The Rose of Versailles, Marie Antoinette prays to a Christian cross shining like the sun in the sky.
 She is calling on God for help.
 In The Vision of Escaflowne, protagonist Hitomi dreams of reaching toward a sun with six rays.
 The sun resolves into an angel that flies down to rescue her, prefiguring an actual rescue later in the episode.
 Hitomi is also reaching out for help.
-Both associate the sun with the Christian God and imply that God can give salvation, whether theological or literal.
+The second two, and maybe all three, associate the sun with the Christian God and imply that God can give salvation, whether theological or literal.
 They connect with Dios’s rescues, since Dios is the sun.

 Some other items worn around the neck are connected to the cowbell.
 Is the tie of the girls’ uniform a cowbell for them all?